giantswarm/docs/sources/installation/gettingstarted.md

 ## Run the helloworld application

 Before you can run the application it needs to be created.
-To do so use the `create` command followed by the JSON file you have just created:
+To do so, use the `create` command in the directory where your `swarm.json` file resides:

-    $ swarm create swarm.json
+    $ swarm create

 To start this app use the `start` command followed by the `app_name` specified in the JSON: